Jacobs4/Competitive_Programming/README.md

 All my Pain and Suffering lies here.

 _**All the code is in Python.**_
-<br>If I'm alive and doing well, I may upload more code and update existing code in different languages.
+<br>If I'm alive and doing well, I may upload more code and update existing code to different languages.

 This repo contains code for the problems from
 * [**InterviewBit**](https://www.interviewbit.com/practice/)